 The rock carvings show scenes our ancestors wanted to preserve for future generations.
 It's quite remarkable how much time and effort the ancients must have put into these stunning ancient creations.

-On the eastern bank of , the second largest lake in Europe archaeologists discovered about 1,200 rock drawings that are estimated to be from 5 to 6 thousand years.
+On the eastern bank of, the second largest lake in Europe archaeologists discovered about 1,200 rock drawings that are estimated to be from 5 to 6 thousand years.
 Lake Onega is found in the Republic of Karelia, Russia.

 Although the Karelian rock carvings have been known for more than a hundred years, it took a long time before scientists made an effort to interpret and analyze the individual motives.

-“With knives only made of rough stone the artists cut figures of men, animals, birds, fish, reptiles, lunar and solar symbols, all on hard granite.
+“With knives only made of rough stone, the artists cut figures of men, animals, birds, fish, reptiles, lunar and solar symbols, all on hard granite.

 These men must have had a clear idea of what they wanted to show, also acute vision and steady hands, since a wrong cut in the silica could have ruined the picture for good.
-Granite is a canvas which will not allow corrections.
+Granite is a canvas that will not allow corrections.

-The choice of site is also interesting, since they picked on rocks rising vertically from the lake waters, “said Konstantin Lauskin, a Russian archaeologist.
+The choice of site is also interesting since they picked on rocks rising vertically from the lake waters, “said Konstantin Lauskin, a Russian archaeologist.

 “The designs on the cliffs become clearer in the sun’s rays at sunset, and it is clear that the artists chose them precisely because of the light-effects, not because of wishing to run risks,” explained Lauskin who had the luck to see some of the prehistoric drawings during the summer solstice.